 Ciaran Finn-Lync and Keziah Shorten

 As for Keziah Shorten, who suffered from trachea cancer, Paolo Macchiarini did a transplant on her on July 13, 2010, which failed the very next year.
 She received another implant at the University College Hospital in London in 2011, after which she was able to be discharged.
-Unfortunately, though, she succumbed to her underlying disease in January of 2012.
+Unfortunately, though, she reportedly succumbed to her underlying disease in January of 2012.

 Paolo Macchiarini’s Other Patients

 Paolo then came across Andemariam Teklesenbet Beyene, a man from Eritrea who was training to be a doctor when he got diagnosed with cancer.
 His operation was on June 9, 2011, at the Karolinska University Hospital, where he received the upgraded plastic trachea made at University College London.
-Records show that even with his implant failing, Andemariam was able to complete his Ph.D. before passing away in January 2013.
+Records show that even with his implant failing, Andemariam was able to complete his Ph.D. before his demise in January 2013.

 Paolo Macchiarini’s Last Patients